sreeise/graph-rs-sdk/README.md

 - X509 Certificate (feature = `openssl`) and Proof Key Code Exchange (PKCE) Support

 And much more.
 See [Features](#features) for a more comprehensive list of features.
+See [Cargo Feature Flags](#cargo-feature-flags) for features that can be enabled in the crate.

 ```toml
 graph-rs-sdk = "2.0.0"